Manifesting Your Best Score & Self

 Most test prep companies and admissions consultants we know have been floored by the indiscretion of the few.
 Here is how City Test Prep responded:

 Our letter to the editor in March 20, 2019 Wall Street Journal

 An excerpt of our letter to the editor in March 16, 2019 Los Angeles Times

 Holy college entrance admissions, Batman!!
 The DOJ, FBI, and SAT were the last trinity I expected to wake up to today on my usual morning news wrap up.
 What a strange confluence of entities to experience; my current morning ritual characters barging in on my professional world with “Operation Varsity Blues”!
 What a nightmare!!!
 It makes the definition for the price of admission an all together new thing!

-Up until fairly recently, students seeking an MBA had only one option for their admissions test: The Graduate Management Assessment test (GMAT.)
-This changed a few years ago when most business schools began accepting the Graduate Records Exam (GRE) score up until to...
+Updated June 2020 Up until fairly recently, students seeking an MBA had only one option for their admissions test: the Graduate Management Assessment Test (GMAT).
+This changed a few years ago when most business schools began accepting the Graduate Records Exam (GRE)...

 Confronted with doing something a little out of our comfort zone, many of us automatically provide a list of excuses preventing us from performing our best.

 Test-related stress can manifest in a variety of ways, such poor sleep the night before and the deer-in-headlights reaction to an unexpected question.